Top reasons to hike through Banff and the Canadian Rockies

 After a short drive to the North, you will enter Jasper National Park.
 Enjoy a must-do hike into Wilcox Meadows and reach Mt.
 Wilcox, proudly rising above it and offering unsurpassed, panoramic views of the high peaks and glaciers of the Columbia Icefields.
 Enjoy your front row seats to the amazing spectacle of rock and ice before leaving, and spend the evening back at the Rampart Creek Hostel.

-Day 6: Short Hikes - Return to Calgary
+Day 6: Short Hikes - Return

 Meet your guide